Pagination

 return generate_example_pagination_data(100)

-The queryset in this example is just an in-memory list of dicts for simplicity (seen below).
+For this styleguide example, the queryset is just an in-memory list of dicts

 from corehq.apps.prototype.utils import fake_data